 Reflection on Mark 2:18-22 ~

-I have my favorite pair of jeans, they are a little loose fitting, stained in a few spots, visibly worn thin and reserved for laborious chores.
+I have my favorite pair of jeans, they are loose fitting, stained, visibly worn thin, and reserved for laborious chores.
 If I am alone with Jesus, I believe these jeans are fine as my thoughts and mind is adorned with love.
-However, if I am in gathering in any form of community including church or work, I feel my body, mind, and soul must be adorned beyond ordinary love so I am ready and fresh as I know I am to be or do for the other with God.
+However, if I am in gathering in any form of community including church or work, I feel my body, mind, and soul must be as one, (since others see the body) adorned beyond ordinary love, so that I am ready, fresh, and presentable, fully knowing that I am to be or do for the other with God.